Studio Arts

 577 Staff Instructor: Isabelle Tucker

-Learn the basic techniques of dot painting and celebrate the vibrant colors of spring while creating a mesmerizing floral mandala painting.
-Participants will be guided in creating common mandala elements and techniques such as petals, teardrops, lollipops, and walking-the-dots.
+Learn the basic techniques of dot painting while creating a mesmerizing springtime mandala.
+Participants will receive step-by-step guidance on creating common mandala elements and techniques, including petals, teardrops, lollipops, and swoops.

-All materials and acrylic paints will be provided along with a step-by-step pattern, allowing participants to work at their own pace with instructor support.
-Paintings will be completed on a 6-inch canvas board.
+All materials will be provided along with step-by-step patterns, allowing participants to work at their own pace with instructor support.
+Paintings will be completed on 6-inch canvas boards.
+This class is open to both beginners and intermediate dot painters.
+Beginners will use guidelines, while experienced dotters are encouraged to refine their symmetry and spacing skills by working freehand (if desired).

 Community Instructor: Shalene Germani